KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 }
 ```

 We will now change `App::render` to use the fences for synchronization.
-The `device.queue_submit(...)` call includes an optional parameter to pass a fence that should be signaled when the command buffer finishes executing.
+The `queue_submit` call includes an optional parameter to pass a fence that should be signaled when the command buffer finishes executing.
 We can use this to signal that a frame has finished.

 ```rust,noplaypen
 fn render(&mut self, window: &Window) -> Result<()> {